 Your moving-toward value hierarchy might now seem in order, and you’re on your way to living a fantastic and fulfilling life.
 However, there is one little problem.
 You also have this other value hierarchy for your moving-away values.
 And this hierarchy could very well sabotage the progress you think you’re about to make.

 There isn’t really a magic bullet that will help you get around this challenge.
-You could of course use submodalities and anchoring to help reduce the pain that you associate to these moving-away values.
+You could, of course, use submodalities and anchoring to help reduce the pain that you associate with these moving-away values.
 This will take some time and will require a little more research on your part to learn more about these techniques.
 Or you could simply change the rules of the game.

 So how do we change the rules of the game?
 Well, changing the rules of the game means making your moving-away values hard to achieve, while at the same time making your moving-toward values easy to achieve.

 Does this sound familiar?
 You’re not taking action because you have conflicting values on both hierarchies.
-On the one hand you have “love” at the top of your moving-toward value hierarchy.
-However, on the other hand you have the fear or rejection on top of your moving-away value hierarchy.
+On the one hand, you have “love” at the top of your moving-toward value hierarchy.
+However, on the other hand, you have the fear of rejection on top of your moving-away value hierarchy.
 And given what has just transpired, it appears as though the potential pain you would experience because of the fear of rejection is a greater motivator than your need for love.

 Things obviously shouldn’t be this way.
 That’s not how you imagined your life when you laid out your moving-toward value hierarchy, is it?
-However, reality is a little different then how we imagine things in our heads.
+However, the reality is a little different than how we imagine things in our heads.

 What needs to happen for me to feel love?